yuukicammy/vit-gpt2-image-caption/README.md

 # Image captioning with ViT and GPT-2 from learning to demonstration on Modal

 ## About
-This repository provides programs to (1) fine-tune a model for image captioning with ViT and GPT2 on the [RedCaps](https://redcaps.xyz/) dataset and (2) demonstrate  image captioning with the learned models.
+This repository provides programs to (1) fine-tune a model for image captioning with ViT and GPT2 and (2) demonstrate  image captioning with the learned models.

 ## What is Modal
 [Modal](https://modal.com/ ) builds amazing infrastructure for data/ML apps in the cloud.